Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

-- If the work is a published work, then 1 copy is required.
-2 copies if it’s an unpublished work.
+- If the work is published, then 1 copy is required.
+2 copies if it’s unpublished.

-- NOC (No objection Certificate) is required if more than one applicant is involved in this process.
+- NOC (No objection Certificate) is required if more than one applicant is involved.

 - Statement of further Particulars is required for other copyrighted works but not for cinematograph films.